tthorntone/AdNauseam-Wiki/About-AdNauseum.md

 ### AdNauseam
 #### Clicking Ads So You Don’t Have To

 As online advertising becomes more automatic, universal and unsanctioned, AdNauseam works to complete the cycle by automating all ad-clicks on behalf of the target audience.
-Working in coordination with Ad Block Plus, AdNauseam quietly clicks every blocked ad, registering a visit on the ad networks databases.
+Built atop uBlock Origin, AdNauseam quietly clicks every blocked ad, registering a visit on the ad networks databases.
 As the data gathered shows an omnivorous click-stream, user profiling, targeting and surveillance becomes futile.

 AdNauseam is a browser extension designed to obfuscate browsing data and protect users from surveillance and tracking by advertising networks.
 Simultaneously, AdNauseam serves as a means of amplifying users' discontent with advertising networks that disregard privacy and facilitate bulk surveillance agendas.